Septh/ts-run/.github/README.md

 ## About
 `ts-run` is a CLI command that you can use to run TypeScript scripts in NodeJS as if they were written in plain JavaScript.
-It is a simple as:
+It is as simple as:

 ```sh
 ts-run ./some-script.ts